mukta-strot/marathi-shabd/readme.md

 - **Static website creation** - Basically parsing the database and creating an output markdown file with all the content.
 This file will be used on the github.io static website page.
-**note** - I would particularly like help in this area as it is new to me as well.
+  - **note** - I would particularly like help in this area as it is new to me as well.
-- **Adding content in Marathi language** to this project's documentation (readme, website pages etc.)
+- **Adding/correcting content in Marathi language** to this project's documentation (readme, website pages etc.)

 *(This is the current plan and can be improvised.)*